yulingtianxia/pbxprojHelper/README.md

 You can use it in an oversimplified and crude way.
 Just select two project files and json save path, then click the "Generate" button, and you will get a json file containing changes between modified and original project file.

 Conversely, you can use this json file when you want to apply these changes to certain project file again.
+Please take care of this json file.

 ## Backups